 The most important thing to remember is to make sure your content has a “great user experience”.
 If you put keywords “only” in the right places, write as naturally as possible, engage with your readers like you’re talking to a friend, your articles should start indexing.

-To learn more about how to rate high in google, bing and yahoo, you can read more about how to improve seo for a website here.
+To learn more about how to rate high in google, bing and yahoo, you can read more about improving SEO for a website here.

 Happy Keyword Researching!